bmanders716/bmanders716.github.io/cookbook.md

 Celery Sauce.

-_Ingredients_--1†oz. of butter.
+_Ingredients_--1‡Ø∫. of butter.
-               1†oz. of flour.
+               1‡Ø∫. of flour.
                2 tablespoonfuls of cream.
-               æ pint of white stock or milk.
+               Ó†∞int of white stock or milk.
                1 head of celery.

-_Method._--Boil one head of celery in æ of a pint of white stock or milk.
+_Method._--Boil one head of celery in Ó†Øf a pint of white stock or milk.

 When tender, strain it from the liquor and rub it through a hair sieve.